Do Go On - Do Go On Presents: Arty Facts - Vault

 You think I'm of my era?

-That's something that's been ringing around in my head for a bit now.
+That's just something that's been ringing around and made for a bit now.

 But if I'm of my era, am I also timeless?